janstech/The-Game/README.md

 🇬🇧 The Game – README
 Overview

-The Game is a third-person Unity 3D action project built as my first larger game development exercise.
+The Game is a first-person Unity 3D action project built as my first larger game development exercise.
 The project showcases game mechanics, AI behavior, NavMesh pathfinding, level design, particle effects, physics interactions and UI systems implemented in C#.

 The game contains: